kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 * RBD (Ceph Block Device)

 {{< note >}}
-**Note**: Only FC and iSCSI volumes supported raw block volumes in Kubernetes 1.9.
+Only FC and iSCSI volumes supported raw block volumes in Kubernetes 1.9.
 Support for the additional plugins was added in 1.10.
 {{< /note >}}